 German Hygiene Museum, Dresden

 The museum was founded by a Dresden entrepreneur Karl Lingner at the beginning of the 20th century.
-An exposition complex was planned as a place for the hygiene and sanitary education propaganda.
-In 1930, German Hygiene Museum moved to the center of Dresden.
-One of the firsts and probably the best-known exhibit of it is the figure of a glass man made in a natural size.
-For the first time (at that moment) people could see the structure of a human body in such an understandable manner.
-Moreover, there is a possibility to light any viscus of the exhibit for a better visual display.
+It was originally designed as a place for hygiene and health education, which could provide a deeper understanding of human anatomy.
+In 1930, the German Hygiene Museum moved to the center of Dresden.
+One of his first and at the same time best exhibits is the figure of the Transparent Man in natural size.
+For the first time (at that moment) people could examine the structure of a human body in such a manner – each internal organ is lit up with the help of the 40 built-in lightbulbs.

 “The transparent man” section — DHMD

-The second area, known as “Living and Dying”, is dedicated to the organism development starting from the first cell appearance until the last days of the organism.
+In the second area, known as “Living and Dying”, visitors can gain insight into the cycle of human life: starting from the appearance of the first cell until death.

 “Living and Dying” section — DHMD